-Under CESR Recommendations on alternative performance measures (CESR/05 - 178b), the operating result cannot replace earnings before taxes calculated in accordance with IAS/IFRS.
+The operating result cannot replace earnings before taxes calculated in accordance with IAS/IFRS.
 In addition, it should be read with the financial information and related notes on the accounts which are included in the audited financial statements.

 The operating result is drawn up by reclassifying items of earnings before taxes for each segment on the basis of the management characteristics of each segment and taking into consideration the recurring holding expenses.